 These are instructions to a sheriff, deputy sheriff, or lawyer who conducts a public auction under an order for foreclosure, sale, and possession.
 They are to be followed, unless an order provides otherwise.

 Scheduling auction

 Plaintiff's counsel and you will set a time and date for the auction.
-It is to be held in the courthouse in the county in which the lands are located or another courthouse specified in the order.
+It is to be held in the courthouse in the county in which the lands are located.

 Order, descriptions, and notice